fallahn/xygine/tutorial/part_2/readme.md

 Here it should be noted that commands are not executed immediately, rather they are placed on a stack, ready for the next frame.
-At the beginning of the next frame the entire stack is parsed and all the commands are executed at once.
+At the beginning of the next frame the entire stack is parsed and all the commands are executed sequentially.
 This is important when creating a lambda expression for the action, should it capture any variables by reference - the lambda is not executed in the same scope as it is written!!